US Shatters Quarterly Records in Energy Storage Deployment

 Community, Commercial, and Industrial Installations

 The community, commercial, and industrial (CCI) segment, with 107 MWh in installations, outperformed any quarter in 2022 but faced a 53% decline from the previous quarter’s substantial spike.
-Nevertheless, it maintains a commendable 25% year-over-year growth.
-The report indicates that, while the residential storage segment recorded a second consecutive decline at 381.2 MWh, California experienced a notable decline of 17% quarter-over-quarter and 37% year-over-year.
+Nevertheless, it maintains a 25% year-over-year growth.
+The report indicates that while the residential storage segment recorded a second consecutive decline at 381.2 MWh, California experienced a notable decline of 17% quarter-over-quarter and 37% year-over-year.

 V. Future Outlook and Adjusted Growth Forecasts:

-Despite challenges in the commercial and industrial segment meeting growth projections, the residential sector is projected to experience robust growth, reaching a total of 8.0 GW in 2027.
+Despite challenges in the commercial and industrial segment meeting growth projections, the residential sector is projected to experience growth, reaching a total of 8.0 GW in 2027.
 Witte, however, acknowledged the need for a revised growth forecast for the CCI segment, downgrading it by 28% to 3 GW in the five-year outlook.